How Penske helps automotive manufacturers and suppliers with cross-border logistics

 Due to the complexities of border crossings, many companies turn to a 3PL, such as Penske Logistics, for help.
 To optimize supply chain operations, reduce costs and increase efficiencies, Penske Logistics relies on its sound procedures and strong relationships to get goods across the border quickly and appropriately.
 Penske’s proven systems and strategies help manufacturers ensure supply chains operate as planned.

-“While there are many challenges and regulations to consider in cross-border operations, we have the experience, processes and certifications to help our customers navigate through them easily,” said Andy Moses, senior vice president of global products at Penske Logistics.
+“While there are many challenges and regulations to consider in cross-border operations, we have the experience, processes and certifications to help our customers navigate through them easily,” said Andy Moses, senior vice president of sales and solutions at Penske Logistics.

 For manufacturers to be successful in Mexico, they must have a reliable supply chain with the ability to easily move parts and products in and out of the country.
 Doing so helps manufacturers get the right product and the right part in the right place at the right time.